Grito de Capotillo

-The Grito de Capotillo is considered the act that began the Dominican Restoration War that sought the Independence of Dominican Republic from the Kingdom of Spain.
-This act, initiated by Santiago Rodríguez Masagó on August 16, 1863, was the third (and final) proclamation of Dominican independence from an occupying force, succeeding prior proclamations such as the formations of The Republic of Spanish Haiti and the First Dominican Republic of 1821 and 1844, respectively.
+The Grito de Capotillo is considered the act that began the Dominican Restoration War that sought the Independence of Dominican Republic from the Kingdom of Spain, which had annexed it in 1861.
+This battle cry, initiated by Dominican rebels on August 16, 1863, was the third (and final) proclamation of Dominican independence from an occupying force, succeeding prior proclamations such as the formations of the Republic of Spanish Haiti and the First Dominican Republic of 1821 and 1844, respectively.

 History

 On August 16, 1863, in La Visite, near Ouanaminthe, Haiti, a group of Dominican revolutionaries led by Santiago Rodríguez Masagó, Benito Monción, José Cabrera, and an unknown person met while on the Dominican side of the border another group of revolutionaries waited, among whom were Juan Antonio Polanco and Pedro Antonio Pimentel.

 On August 16, 1863, the revolutionaries armed with machetes and a few rifles led by Santiago Rodríguez would take advantage of the fact that the Spanish Government ordered the displacement of the border garrisons, and the La Corona Battalion with a section of artillery and another of hunters towards San Felipe de Puerto Plata and Santiago de los Caballeros to enter Spanish territory and go to the hill of Capotillo Español where they raised the flag of the extinct Dominican state made by the native of Saint Thomas, Huberto Marsán, to the sound of a reveille along with drum rolls.